ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 ```

-The other way to reduce the reduce the false positive is to apply a threshold on the heatmap:
+The other way to reduce the false positive is to apply a threshold on the heatmap:

 ```
 # Apply threshold to help remove false positives